 - The participants will be expecting you to “run the meeting,” however they are familiar with Zoom and to a lesser degree Glassfrog.

 - Feel free to call “timeouts” as you would normally.
 The assessors will call a “Real Timeout” when it’s time to debrief.

 If you have any questions, feel free to contact us.
 You’ll also be able to ask questions to the assessors at the beginning of the session, before the assessment starts.

 - You have accepted a last minute request from a colleague to “launch” a new client by facilitating their first tactical meeting.

 - You have the following context:

 - The company, Healing Homecare (a Hygean competitor), has recently decided to adopt Holacracy.

-- Taylor (a certified Holacracy Coach) worked with Jan and Susan (HR) to craft their initial governance.
+- Taylor (a certified Holacracy Coach) has been working with Jan and Susan (HR) to craft their initial governance.
 Others were consulted, but the effort was owned by Jan and Susan.
 It’s expected that this will be completed just in time for their first Tactical Meeting and you will be sent a link to view their Governance Records an hour before your assessment starts (if it doesn’t land in your inbox then you may need to check your junk folder).

 - Only two people can make the meeting.
 One of them is Charlie the founder and former CEO.
 It has been extremely difficult to schedule this meeting, so, even though much of the staff is missing, Charlie wanted to have the meeting anyway.